All Episodes

 McCain heard about this and supposedly said, if I find that guy, I'm going to punch him in the nose if he talks about my temper one more time.

-Oh, the Clintons, I never, you know, Rush talked about this, but I haven't had a chance to chime in, so I'll give you my two cents worth.
+I never, you know, Rush talked about this, but I haven't had a chance to chime in, so I'll give you my two cents worth.

-The 109 million dollars over the past eight years.
+$109 million over the past eight years.

-Now, if I made that much money, 109 million over the past eight years, I guess I could be in favor of a tax increase too.
+Now, if I made that much money, $109 million over the past eight years, I guess I could be in favor of a tax increase too.

 But they're using their charitable deduction.

-You want to know why limousine liberals or Learjet Liberals don't mind taxes?
+You want to know why limousine liberals or Learjet liberals don't mind taxes?

 Number one, they can afford it.